KINDERGARTEN

 Procedures Print Awareness Book Care

-Intent: Step right up to the circus, where you will walk a tightrope and see the world from up above!
+circus, where you will walk a tightrope and see the world from up above!

-CIRCLE: Welcome Song: Welcome to the Library (to the tune of London Bridge)
+Song: Welcome to the Library (to the tune of London Bridge)

-Welcome to the library, library, library.
+the library, library, library.

-Welcome to the library, please come inside and read.
+Welcome to the library, please come

-We’re glad to have you here today, here today, here today.
+to have you here today, here today, here today.

 We’re glad to have you here today; today’s a special day.

-Finger Play: This is Big
+Play: This

-• This is big big big Hold arms out to side
+- This is big big big Hold arms out to side

-• This is small small small Cup hands together
+- This is small small small Cup hands together

-• This is short short short Hold hands with palms facing each other
+- This is short short short Hold hands with palms facing each other

-• This is tall tall tall Reach one hand above head
+- This is tall tall tall Reach one hand above head

-• This is fast fast fast Circle fists quickly
+- This is fast fast fast Circle fists quickly

-• This is slow slow slow Circle fists slowly
+- This is slow slow slow Circle fists slowly

-• This is yes yes yes Nod
+- This is yes yes yes Nod

-• This is no no no Shake head
+- This is no no no Shake head

 Set Expectations:/Social Story: We Visit The Library Social Story (https://drive.google.com/?pli=1#folders/0B3dpaiUKs9aAMHVaT2otdC1Kb1U)

-Mystery Box: What’s inside the mystery box today?
-The object inside the box will give us a clue what our story time is going to be about.
-(Object this week is a rope to symbolize tightrope walkers.)
+box will give us a clue what our story time is going to be about.
+(Object this week is a rope to symbolize

 Word of the Week: circus/circo